 However, that one-star hotel can have a whole bunch more charm than a five-star luxury high rise hotel.
 Charm has as much to do with star ratings in Italy as Chef Boyardee has with real Italian cuisine.

 I generally feel more comfortable in 3-star hotels.
-The number of 1 and 2 star hotels are dwindling anyway, due to the lower demand for bathroom-free hotel rooms.
+The number of 1 and 2 star hotels are dwindling anyway, due to the lower demand for bath-down-the-hall hotel rooms.
 The slack all over Europe is being taken up by hostels, which are expanding their offerings to include private, lockable rooms with a bit more privacy as well as a bit more luxury.
 See: Hostelbookers.com to see what's available..

 I Look for Hotel User Reviews